 The Stricken Rock (Exodus 17:1-7)

-For the six weeks leading up to Easter, we’re looking at the unfolding mystery of the gospel from the ancient Scriptures.
-Although we see the good news of what God has done to save us most clearly after the life, death, and resurrection of Jesus, you see glimpses of this good news throughout all of Scripture.
-This is why Jesus could turn to two of his followers, open the Hebrew Scriptures, and explain “to them what was said in all the Scriptures concerning himself” (Luke 24:27).
+We are exploring the story of the gospel from the old Scriptures in the six weeks before Easter.
+We see the good news of God's salvation most clearly after Jesus' life, death, and resurrection, but we also see glimpses of this good news throughout the entire Bible.
+Jesus was able to open the Hebrew Scriptures and explain everything that was said about himself to two of his followers (Luke 24:27).
 The Bible is not a collection of unrelated stories and moral lessons.
 It is, we discover, the revelation of God that ultimately takes us to Jesus.

-Today we are looking at a crisis that took place not long after God had rescued Israel from slavery in Egypt.
-What we’re going to read is going to highlight three things for us: the trial; the sentence reached as a result of this trail; and the ultimate trial and sentence that we’re all a part of.
+Today we're looking at a crisis that happened soon after God rescued Israel from slavery in Egypt.
+We will focus on three things: the trial, the resulting sentence from this trial, and the final trial and sentence we are all involved in.

 So let’s first look at the trail.